 Paraprofessionals in Autism Resource and Achievement Project (PARAPro)

-The VCU-ACE PARA Project provides professional development for paraprofessionals who serve students with autism spectrum disorder and the teachers with whom they work.
-The program is designed to create effective educational teams and increase the learning of students with autism spectrum disorder.
+The VCU-ACE PARA Project provides professional development for paraprofessionals who serve students with autism spectrum disorder (ASD) and the teachers with whom they work.
+The program is designed to create effective educational teams and increase the learning of students with ASD.

 The PARA Project provides training and resources on a variety of topics that are relevant to the needs of districts, schools, and the paraprofessional.
 This includes:

 - Enhancing the knowledge of paraprofessionals related to the characteristics and learning needs of students with autism spectrum disorder

 - Building skills related to implementing teacher directed instruction and behavioral support strategies

 - Assisting local educational agencies in providing teachers and administrators with guidance on the supervisory relationship with paraprofessionals

 A range of formats is used so information is easily accessible to anyone who may need it.
 Training is provided using both online and live formats.

 PARAPro Introduction Video

 Video transcript: Plain text